-- Big attachments will cause many emails to be rejected.
+- Did you send an attachment?
+Big attachments will cause many emails to be rejected.
 Many email addresses won’t accept attachments over 10MB.
 Try sending without the attachment

 - Check with your internet connection supplier.
 Some draconian setups from certain providers, who will remain nameless, put very heavy restrictions on sending email through their lines.
 On occasion, sending too many email triggers restrictions and in other instances, recipient’s domain names have had to be defined with them in advance

-- Firewalls and spam filters aren’t always particularly fond of emails that contain links, images and attachments (particularly executables).
+- Firewalls and spam filters aren’t always particularly fond of emails that contain links, images and attachments (particularly executable attachments).
 Even emails that are too short sometimes trigger spam filters.
 Try writing a plain text email with no attachments to see if this is the cause

 - If you’re using a mail server, such as Exchange, there is a chance that it is incorrectly configured.
 This has been the cause of several of our customer’s problems in the past.